-The Koopman operator has been initially proposed for capturing the intrinsic characteristics via a linear dynamical evolution for a unforced nonlinear dynamics.
+The Koopman operator has been initially proposed for capturing the intrinsic characteristics via a linear dynamical evolution for an unforced nonlinear dynamics.
 With a slight change, the Koopman operator can also be used for representing systems with control forces.
-The rigorous definition of the Koopman operator can be defined in~\cite{schmid2010dynamic,tu2013dynamic}.
-Instead, we formulate the our modeling problem to fit with the Koopman operator.
+The rigorous definition of the Koopman operator can be defined as in~\cite{schmid2010dynamic,tu2013dynamic}.
+Instead, we formulate our modeling problem to fit with the Koopman operator.
 Let